orbhandari/nft-preview-card-component/README.md

-# Did NOT design it myself: Design and challenge is form Frontend Mentor, see below
+# Did NOT design it myself: Design and challenge is from *Frontend Mentor*, see below:
 # Frontend Mentor - NFT preview card component

 ![Design preview for the NFT preview card component coding challenge](./design/desktop-preview.jpg)